-12.1 In-Year applications may arise for a number of reasons, for example,
+- 12.1 In-Year applications may arise for a number of reasons, for example, where a family has moved to Birmingham or if a parent/carer wishes to move their child from one school to another at a time outside the normal admissions round. - 12.2 The local authority and all schools will work together to manage the process of in-year applications. - 12.3 The local authority will enable parents to complete an application for a school place and will provide details of schools with places available. - 12.4 In the first instance, parents will be requested to make applications directly to

-- where a family has moved to Birmingham or if a parent/carer wishes to move their child from one school to another at a time outside the normal admissions round. - 12.2 The local authority and all schools will work together to coordinate inyear applications. - 12.3 The local authority will enable parents to complete an application for a school place and will provide details of schools with places available. - 12.4 In the first instance, parents will be requested to make applications directly to the school(s) concerned.
-Outside the normal admissions round, parents/carers can apply for a place for their child at any time and to any school. - 12.5 The law relevant to admissions to state schools and academies provides that they must, on receipt of an in-year application, notify the local authority of both the application and its outcome, this will also allow the local authority to keep up to date with figures on the availability of school places in Birmingham. - 12.6 Parent/carers who live in Birmingham who have not been offered their preferred school will be advised of their right of appeal and be added to the schools waiting list.
-In-Year waiting lists for community, voluntary controlled, voluntary aided, foundation schools, academies and free schools in Birmingham will be maintained by the schools.
-The Local Authority may require sight of the waiting lists at these schools, in order to determine that the co-ordinated scheme is operating effectively. - 12.7 Children who are not offered a place at any of their preferred schools, will be offered a place at a Birmingham Local Authority maintained school, academy or free school near to the child's home address, that has a vacancy. - 12.8 The Local Authority will be informed by schools and academies of any child who has not taken up a school place so that appropriate action can be taken. - 12.9 Children who live in Birmingham whose parents have refused the school place offered may be issued with a formal notice advising of their legal requirement to ensure that their child is in receipt of a suitable education whether in school or otherwise. - 12.10Where a child is not receiving suitable education, further action may be taken against a parent under Birmingham Local Authority's School Attendance process.
+- the school(s) concerned.
+Outside the normal admissions round, parents/carers can apply for a place for their child at any time and to any school. - 12.5 The law relevant to admissions to state schools and academies provides that on receipt of an in-year application, they must notify the local authority of every application and its outcome as soon as reasonably practicable but should aim to be within 2 school days.
+This will also allow the local authority to keep up to date with figures on the availability of school places in Birmingham. - 12.6 The admission authority should aim to notify the parents of the outcome of their application in writing within 10 school days, but they must be notified within 15 school days. - 12.7 Parent/carers who live in Birmingham who have not been offered their preferred school will be advised of their right of appeal and be added to the schools waiting list.
+In-Year waiting lists for maintained, voluntary controlled, voluntary aided, foundation schools, academies and free schools in Birmingham will be maintained by the schools.
+The Local Authority may require sight of the waiting lists at these schools, in order to determine that the process is operating effectively. - 12.8 Children who are not offered a place at any of their preferred schools, will be offered a place at a Birmingham Local Authority maintained school, academy or free school near to the child's home address, that has a vacancy. - 12.9 The Local Authority will be informed by schools and academies of any child who has not taken up a school place so that appropriate action can be taken. - 12.10 Children who live in Birmingham whose parents have refused the school place offered may be issued with a formal notice advising of their legal requirement to ensure that their child is in receipt of a suitable education whether in school or otherwise. - 12.11 Where a child is not receiving suitable education, further action may be taken against a parent under Birmingham Local Authority's School Attendance process.